quil-lang/quil/spec/Quil.md

 SHIFT-PHASE 0 "xy" -pi
 SHIFT-PHASE 0 "xy" %theta*2/pi

+SWAP-PHASE 0 "xy" 1 "xy"
 ```

 **Scale**

 ```
 SetScale :: SET-SCALE Qubit+ Frame Float
-ShiftScale :: SHIFT-SCALE Qubit+ Frame Float
 ```

 Each frame has a scale which is tracked throughout the program.
 Initially the
 scale starts out as 1.

-It may be set or shifted up and down.
+Set instructions are local to the surrounding scope.

 Example:
 ```
 SET-SCALE 0 "xy" 0.75

-SHIFT-SCALE 0 "xy" 0.1
-SHIFT-SCALE 0 "xy" -0.1 # is valid
-SHIFT-SCALE 0 "xy" -0.8 # would put scale in invalid (-0.05) state
 ```

 **Capture**